ScotGovAnalysis/welcome/good_coding_practices.md

 * Remove any commented *just-in-case* code that isn't needed
 * Rely on (un)commenting code to change behaviour
     * You can quickly lose track!

-## Use a style guide
-* The default for Scottish Government is the [Tidyverse styleguide](https://style.tidyverse.org/)
-* Lint your code
-    * **Linting**: The automated checking of your source code for programmatic and stylistic errors
-    * [Lintr](https://github.com/jimhester/lintr) checks your code for style, syntax errors and possible semantic issues
-* Use meaningful object names
-    * `height_in_metres()` is better than `converter()` for a function that converts height into metres.
-This makes it more obvious what your code is doinganmd makes your code more readable

 ## Avoid absolute file paths
 ### Do
 * Use relative file paths